jts/nanopore_cfdna/README.md

 ## Results
 The nextflow pipeline automatically creates a `work` directory and `results` directory for each sample.
 Inside the results directory you will find:
 - `sample.fragmentation_ratios.tsv`: Ratio of short to long reads in 5Mb bins.
-More info [here](https://www.nature.com/articles/s41467-021-24994-w).
-Fragmentome can be plotted with `plot_fragmentome.r`
 - `sample.bamstats.tsv`: *Pomoxis* alignment statistics
 - `sample.read_modifications.tsv`: nanopolish methylation calling for reads
 - `sample.region_modifications.tsv`: nanopolish methylation calling for each region in the deconvolution reference atlas